VaNGOgh94/symfony-news-rest/README.md

 that PHP's built in server is to blame, but not sure.

-7. Convert all static classes (such as ErrorService and serializers) to normal classes to preserve the notion that globally available functions/methods are cancer for larger projects in terms of extensibility which cannot be achieved easily if functions are static and used all over the place.
+7. Convert all static classes (such as ErrorService and serializers) to normal classes to adhere to the notion that globally available functions/methods are cancer for larger projects in terms of extensibility which cannot be achieved easily if functions are static and used all over the place.